 - Licensed Practical Nurses applying for entry into the second year of the program must provide a copy of your active, unencumbered practical nursing license.
 LPN’s who did not complete NUR 150 Obstetric and Pediatric Nursing or equivalent course as part of the PN program must provide documentation of completion of NUR 189 Transition from LPN to ADN to qualify for entry into the second year of the program.

-Prior to participation in nursing clinical courses, students must provide to the Office of Admissions documentation of the following:
+Prior to participation in nursing clinical courses, students must provide to the Nursing and CTE Coordinator, Shealynn McCracken, documentation* of the following:

 - Health Questionnaire / Immunization Record completion.
 This includes: